PDMLab/massive-migrate/README.md

 └── app.js
 ```

-The final piece for our migration is the implementation of the `migrationScript` named `0.1.0-up.js` which gets hooked up for the migration by Massive-Migrate:
+The final piece for our migration is the implementation of the migration script named `0.1.0-up.js` which gets hooked up for the migration by Massive-Migrate:

 ```js
 var async = require('async');